← All workflows

 Why teams use it

-Reduce 510(k) drafting time from weeks to hours with AI-generated submission packages that cover all required FDA sections
+Reduce 510(k) drafting time from weeks to hours with AI-generated submission sections that follow FDA-expected structure and content requirements

 Questions

 CaseMark supports all three FDA 510(k) pathways: Traditional, Special, and Abbreviated.
-The AI tailors the submission structure and content requirements based on your selected pathway, ensuring compliance with the specific documentation standards for each.
+The AI tailors the submission structure, required sections, and level of detail based on the pathway you select.

 How does the AI handle substantial equivalence analysis?